 Cheesy Root Vegetable Gratin

-Gorgeous winter root vegetables call for a gorgeous preparation, don't you agree?
-It doesn't get much prettier than these stacked sliced rounds of beets, parsnips and sweet potatoes!
+Gorgeous winter root vegetables call for a gorgeous preparation such as this Cheesy Root Vegetable Gratin, don’t you agree?
+It doesn’t get much prettier than these stacked sliced rounds of beets, parsnips and sweet potatoes!
 Bake them up with cream & garlic and you can be in winter gratin wonderland.

 While it seems like a lot of peeling and slicing, a mandoline makes quick work of it if you have one.
 The rest of the dish comes together very easily.